Swedish Chef: Inspiration

 Some claim that the Swedish Chef was inspired by a real-life chef.
 One example is Friedman Paul Erhardt, a German American television chef known as "Chef Tell".
-Another example is Lars "Kuprik" Bäckman, a real-life Swedish chef.
+Another example is Lars Bäckman, a real-life Swedish chef.
 Bäckman claims that his rather unsuccessful appearance on an early edition of Good Morning America caught the attention of Jim Henson, who later bought the rights to the recording and created Bäckman's Muppet alter ego.
 Bäckman's Dalecarlian accent would explain the chef's strange pronunciation.
 Muppet writer Jerry Juhl denied Bäckman's story and insisted the character had no real-world counterpart: "I wrote, rehearsed, rewrote, brainstormed, and giggled uncontrollably a thousand times with Jim Henson as we dealt with the Swedish Chef, and I never once heard him mention an actual Swedish chef..."

-According to Brian Henson, in one of his introductions for The Muppet Show, "[Jim Henson] had this tape that he used to play which was 'How to Speak Mock Swedish'.
+According to Brian Henson, in one of his introductions for The Muppet Show, "Jim Henson had this tape that he used to play which was 'How to Speak Mock Swedish'.
 And he used to drive to work and I used to ride with him a lot.
 And he would drive to work trying to make a chicken sandwich in mock Swedish or make a turkey casserole in mock Swedish.
 It was the most ridiculous thing you had ever seen.
 And people at traffic lights used to stop and sort of look at him a little crazy.
 But that was the roots of the character that would eventually become the Swedish Chef."
+According to Juhl, "Jim spent a couple of weeks listening to Berlitz tapes while commuting to get his babble perfected.
+Then, much later, I actually WROTE the babble!
+Heck, I come from good Danish stock, which Jim and I decided made me an expert in Scandinavian linguistics."

 When interviewed on the subject in Swedish magazine Expressen in 1985, Jim Henson claimed that "one of my writers came up with the idea that the chef should sound like the Swedish actors in Ingmar Bergman films".

 Performance

 The Swedish Chef is a variation of a live-hand Muppet.
-The Chef's lead performer, originally Jim Henson, uses their dominant hand to perform the character's head and mouth, and provides his mock Swedish dialogue.
-Both hands of a second puppeteer, originally Frank Oz, serve as those of the Chef, which, in a twist on the formula, are actual human hands instead of puppet gloves, allowing him to better interact with the food he prepares.
+The Chef's lead performer, originally Jim Henson, uses his dominant hand to perform the character's head and mouth, and provides his mock Swedish dialogue.
+Both hands of a second puppeteer, originally Frank Oz, serve as those of the Chef – which, unusually for a Muppet, are actual human hands instead of puppet gloves.
+This allows the Chef to better interact with the food he prepares and the tools he uses.

-In recent years, the Chef has been sometimes seen wearing a wedding ring, one belonging to Steve Whitmire, who usually performed his hands during the majority of Bill Barretta's tenure as the character (since Whitmire's departure from The Muppets, Peter Linz has served as the Chef's hands).
+In later years, the Chef was sometimes seen wearing a wedding ring; it belonged to Steve Whitmire, who performed the Chef's hands during the majority of Bill Barretta's tenure performing the voice and head.
+After Whitmire's departure from the Muppets, Peter Linz served as the Chef's hands.